 Experience practicing the values of living with others in intentional community (commitment to supporting one another in daily living), simply and sustainably (intentionally using few resources).

 Immediate ways to serve in leadership capacities with LVC after the service year, as mentors to house communities, on local support networks, and on national advisory networks.

 The skill and development over the LVC service experience catapults full-time work preparedness; and instills values-based leadership principles for contribution to public and private life.

 For the year program — As a “community” of four to seven individuals living in a house together, fellows meet for community business and fun once a week.
 Each community also meets together for spirituality and faith dialogue.
 Communities decide together how to handle finances, when to meet, how to make decisions, how to resolve conflict, and who is responsible for which household tasks.
 Through these conversations and activities, the household becomes a support system–an intentional community.
 Together, communities are able to cope with the challenges as well as celebrate the joys of the fellowship year.

 How simple is simple?
 What is the LVC lifestyle like?

-Living simply is one of the harder challenges that the volunteers face in our world of plenty.
+Living simply is one of the harder challenges that the fellows face in our world of plenty.
 This is because living simply is much more than living on a “modest” volunteer stipend.
 One must also consider the use of time and resources.
 The LVC experience invites individuals to embrace a year of simplicity and sustainability in order to open their hearts and minds to the needs of their local and global communities.

 How are faith and spirituality lived out?

 LVC is open to people from all spiritual journeys.
-About one-third of volunteers come from Lutheran backgrounds.
+About one-third of fellows come from Lutheran backgrounds.
 Some may not identify with a particular faith or denomination.
 Some may be outwardly disciplined in their religious practices while others may not.

 What is LVC's affiliation with the Lutheran church?